bitwarden/contributing-docs/docs/contributing/pull-requests/feature-branches.md

 should:

 - Have multiple authors
-- Consists of multiple already reviewed Pull Requests
+- Consist of multiple Pull Requests, which have already been reviewed
-- Only consists of merge commits
+- Only consist of merge commits

 Since each pull request has already been reviewed before being merged into the feature branch, the feature branch review is more of a sanity check.
 The reviewer should ensure the following: